 Competency 8 Intervenes with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Choose and implement interventions to achieve practice goals and enhance capacities of client systems.
 Other: (To be identified by student)

 Competency 9 Evaluates practice with individuals, families, groups, organizations, and communities.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
 Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Select and use appropriate methods for evaluation of outcomes.
 Other: (To be identified by student)

-Learning Plan - MSW 650/Field 3

 Student:

 Semester:

-By the signatures below, the student and Agency Field Instructor/Supervisor acknowledge that the Learning Plan and competency tasks have been developed by the student and approved by Agency Field Instructor (Supervisor) as appropriate for the field setting.
+By the signatures below, the student and Agency Field Instructor (Suphe student and approved by Agency Field Instructor (Sup rning Plan and competency tasks have been developed b

-Student Signature: Date: Agency Field Instructor/Supervisor signature: Date:
+Student Signature: Date:

+Agency Field Instructor/Supervisor signature: Date: